 In Italy and not only it takes days to know the result of a swab (also due to a shortage of reagents, the problem is explained here).
 For this reason, the world has rushed to develop faster tests to detect coronavirus.

-Just a week ago the refinements in this field allowed the development of a test that it took "only" 45 minutes.
+Just a week ago the refinements in this field allowed the development of a test that took "only" 45 minutes.
 Today the time is reduced to 5 minutes with ID NOW.